Don't miss out! Get the best events & activities in your inbox weekly...

 The playground sits right beside the Spaulding Rehabilitation Center and is about a 10 minute walk straight down 1st Avenue from the Museum.

-Whether you visit the playground or not, the last leg of your family adventure should definitely lead you to the Ferry Terminal dock to catch the Charlestown Ferry back to Atlantic Wharf in Boston.
+Whether you visit the playground or not, the last leg of your family adventure should definitely lead you to the Ferry Terminal dock to catch the Charlestown Ferry back to Long Wharf in Boston.

 This 12 minute ferry ride is the perfect way to cap off a fantastic day in Charlestown.
 Enjoy a cool summer breeze, and take in the views of the Boston skyline.